Cricket-Rizwan 50 frustrates England as Pakistan pass 200-mark

 Pakistan middle-order batsman Mohammad Rizwan hit a defiant half century on a difficult batting pitch to guide his side past the 200-mark in their first innings and frustrate England in the second test on Friday.

-Buttler, however, made no mistake when Yasir Shah nicked James Anderson's outswinger to him and was out for five.
+Buttler, however, made no mistake when Yasir Shah nicked James Anderson's outswinger to him and was out for five as the England bowler claimed his 593rd test wicket.
 Shaheen Afridi followed when he was naively run out for a 19-ball duck, setting off from the non-striker's end and getting caught out of his ground as Dom Sibley scored a direct hit.